 As a teenager, my first steps in this direction had me quickly realize that fighting against injustice would be more than a job.
 Gradually, I was learning to share what I had received from life with those to whom it had been less generous.
 For everything that I gave, I felt that I received much more in return: knowledge of the world, sense of accomplishment and, more than anything else, human warmth.
 This is how I gradually adopted an ethic of solidarity with the victims of injustice.

-In the spring of 2006, an Innu friend took me on the Quebec North Shore and made me the gift of a new perspective on the situation of Aboriginal peoples in Canada.
-This reality, for non-Aboriginals, is often accompanied by a mixture of discomfort, helplessness and detachment.
-The unremedied historical injustice that Aboriginal peoples face is represented as a problem outside our control.
-Rather than the stagnating deadlock that is often used to describe the “Aboriginal Issue" in public debates in Quebec and around the world, I met on the North Shore strong and resilient individuals, who stood up with a vision for their future.
-This journey made me realize that, for me, accompanying those who need it the most throughout my life would mean collaborating with Aboriginal peoples in their decolonization process.
+In the spring of 2006, an Innu friend took me on the Quebec North Shore and made me the gift of a new perspective on the situation of Indigenous peoples in Canada.
+This reality, for settlers, is often accompanied by a mix of discomfort, helplessness and detachment.
+The unremedied historical injustice that Indigenous peoples face is represented as a problem outside our control.
+Rather than the stagnating deadlock that is often used to describe the “Indigenous Issue" in public debates in Quebec and around the world, I met strong and resilient individuals on the North Shore, who stood up with a vision for their future.
+This journey made me realize that accompanying those who need it the most throughout my life would mean collaborating with Indigenous peoples in their decolonization process.